PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/FriendCodeAdder.md

 <img src="images/friend-code-adder-1.png" height="600">

 3. Select the [user slot](../Appendix/UserSlotNumber.md) for the user you wish to add the friend codes to.
-4. Start the program in the [Change Grip/Order Menu](../Appendix/ChangeGripOrderMenu.md).
-If the device is the primary or the only controller attached to the Switch, you can also start the program in the Home menu with the cursor over the first game.
+4. Start the program in the [Change Grip/Order Menu](../Appendix/ChangeGripOrderMenu.md). (also see below)

+Note that this program will break if the Switch is in local connection when it enters the user profile.
+This will happen if the game is running and is in the overworld (where Y-COMM is accessible).
+If this is the case, you do actually need to start in the grip menu because that forces the Switch out of local connection mode.
+Therefore, unlike the other serial programs, you cannot take the shortcut of starting this program in the Switch Home or inside a game.

 ## Notes: